3 months later.

 "I'd like that very much."

 Ever so slowly I dipped my head down to hers giving her room to pull away from me but, she didn't and finally, my lips met hers.
-The kiss was smooth and gentle and eventually turned into one of passion and a need of feeling her close to me.
+The kiss was smooth and gentle and eventually turned into one of passion and a need for feeling her close to me.

 I pulled away from her to catch my breath and smiled at her and she smiled back twice as hard and she looked radiant.